antonfirsov/docs/2020/07-Jul/Productivity/Productivity.md

     ![Compare to <QualifiedName>.value](accidental-comparisons-code-fix.png)

-* The suppression operator warning and code fix helps you to easily identify and fix a suppression operator that has no effect.
+* The null suppression operator warning and code fix helps you to easily identify and fix a suppression operator that has no effect.
+For example, in this case someone wanted to express that something isn't `0` and typed `!is 0` instead of `is not 0`.
+The `!` is legal but is interpreted as asserting the expression on its left is not `null`.
+Since that can be confusing, we now offer a warning and code fixer.
 Place your caret on the suppression operator.
 Press **Ctrl**+**.** to trigger the **Quick Actions and Refactorings** menu.
 Next, select from one of the following:

    To remove the operator completely, select **Remove operator (preserves semantics)**: